aandre6891/CV/README.md

 ## About Me

-A Developer with diverse background in Sales, Team Management, and Tech Recruitment.
-A graduate in Economics & Business and Law.
-Fluent in Italian and English.
-Recent graduate from Makers Academy Bootcamp in July 2023.
-Possesses excellent communication and strong teamwork abilities.
+A Developer seeking an opportunity to contribute to impactful tech projects.
+With a diverse background in Tech Recruitment, Sales and IT Team Management.
+Strong experience in creating multiple company websites and growing business revenue and increasing unique daily visitors.
+Recent graduate from the Makers Academy Bootcamp (July 2023) and graduate Degrees in Economics & Business and Law.
+Fluent in Italian and English, possesses excellent communication and strong teamwork abilities.
 Passionate about problem-solving and eager to work in a stimulating and collaborative environment.
-Seeking an opportunity to grow and contribute to impactful tech projects.

 ## Technical Skills